 What is Total Energy Access

-To make progress towards achieving Universal Energy Access by 2030 it is important that we recognise the range of services that poor people want, need and have a right to.
-Our understanding of these needs is based on our research as well as over 40 years of experience working in partnership with poor communities to achieve renewable, locally-sourced sustainable energy solutions which lift people out of poverty.
+To achieve universal energy access by 2030, in line with the Sustainable Development Goals, it is important that we recognise the range of services that poor people want, need and have a right to.
+Our understanding of these needs is based on our own research - as well as over 40 years of experience working in partnership with poor communities to achieve renewable, locally-sourced sustainable energy solutions which lift people out of poverty.

-Through our Poor People's Energy Outlook series we have developed the concept of Total Energy Access.
+Through our Poor People's Energy Outlook series we have developed the concept of Total Energy Access (TEA).
 This is a framework for understanding people's needs for energy services across three spheres: in their households, at work and in community services.
-Total Energy Access recognises the need for a balanced approach to energy supplies through electricity, cooking and mechanical power, and needs to be reflected in national policies and financing.
+TEA recognises the need for a balanced approach to energy supplies through electricity, cooking and mechanical power, and needs to be reflected in national policies and financing.

 Practical Action has worked with a consortium of other agencies on the Global Tracking Framework which now reflects much of our Total Energy Access concept in its proposals for how energy access should be measured.